How To Order Guitar/Bass Pedals (Ultimate Signal Flow Guide)

 Vibrato is a fast but slight up-and-down variation in pitch.
 Vibrato is used in signing and in instruments to add character and improve tone.

-Boss Waza Craft VB-2W
+Vibrato pedal example: Boss Waza Craft VB-2W

-What Are Vibrato Guitar Effects Pedals & How Do They Work?
+For more information on vibrato pedals, check out My New Microphone's article What Are Vibrato Guitar Effects Pedals & How Do They Work?

 Ring Modulation Pedals

-Ring modulation is an amplitude modulation effect where two signals (an input signal and a carrier signal) are summed together to create two brand new frequencies: the sum and difference of the input and carrier signals.
+Ring modulation is an amplitude modulation effect where two signals (an input signal and a carrier signal) are summed together to create two brand-new frequencies: the sum and difference of the input and carrier signals.
 The carrier wave is typically a sine wave selected by the effects unit, while the input signal is from the guitar.

-Ring modulation pedal example: Electro-Harmonix Ring Thing (link to check the price at Reverb)
+Ring modulation pedal example: Electro-Harmonix Ring Thing

-What Are Ring Modulation Effects Pedals & How Do They Work?
+To learn more about ring modulation pedals, check out My New Microphone's article What Are Ring Modulation Effects Pedals & How Do They Work?

 Time-Based Effects Pedals